NJDEP Leaking Oil Tank Grants

 The NJDEP EDA tank grant program has undergone significant change since the fund was originally established with 100 million dollars.
 Since the tank grant program started, commercial applicants (gas stations, businesses, ect.) have been excluded from submitting for grant funding.
 Funding for non leaking residential oil tank removal has also been suspended.
 Non leaking tank removal costs are considered a wear and tear item for a homeowner, similar to replacing a roof or heater, where a leaking tank removal and associated cleanup (remediation) cost is considered a hardship and thus will still qualify for the tank grant program.

-On May 3rd of 2011, the tank grant program stopped processing new application and the NJDEP would only date stamp submitted applications.
+On May 3rd of 2011, the tank grant program stopped processing new applications and the NJDEP would only date stamp submitted applications.
 This occurred due to a depletion of money in the fund and lack of new monies into the fund.
 In July of 2011, 14 million dollars was placed into the fund.
 At the present time these monies are being utilized for grant applications submitted prior to May of 2011.
 Once these applications have been processed, new applications (May 2011 and later) will be reviewed.

 If you are planning to apply for a tank grant, now is the time to submit your cost of work and remedial plan to the grant program.
 Please note that submitting both a properly completed grant application and a fundamentally sound and reasonable scope of work and cost structure will help ensure a faster grant approval process.
 We have found this to be true time and time again through experience with the grant program and with 20 years of environmental remediation.